Automatic Order Detection and Restoration Through Systematically Improvable Variational Wave Functions: Methods

+where $\hat{\mathcal{H}}_l$ is determined by optimizable parameters $T^l_\sigma$, $\tau_l$, as well as the form of the HS, all of which can be different from that of the actual Hamiltonian $H$.
+In other words, we consider variational wave functions of the form

-where $B^l(x^l)$ is a one-body propagator of the form $B^l(x^l;\alpha)=\exp[\sum_{ij} \sum_{\sigma\sigma'} h^l_{i\sigma;j\sigma'}(x^l_{ij};\{\alpha\}) c_{i,\sigma}^\dagger c_{j,\sigma'}]$, with $i$ denoting lattice sites (or basis functions), and $\sigma$ ($\sigma'$) denoting spins.
+where $B^l(x^l)$ is a one-body propagator of the form $B^l(x^l;\alpha)=\exp[\sum_{ij} \sum_{\sigma\sigma'} h^l_{i\sigma;j\sigma'}(x^l_{ij};\{\alpha\}) c_{i,\sigma}^\dagger c_{j,\sigma'}]$, with $i$ denoting lattice sites (or basis functions), $\ket{x}$ is the resulting application of $\prod B^l(x)\ket{\phi_0}$, and $\sigma$ ($\sigma'$) denoting spins.
 The {\it effective\/} one-body ``hamiltonian" in the exponent in $B^l$ contains optimization parameters, denoted by $\alpha$.
 For the Hubbard model example we consider here, $B^l(x^l)$ is of the simpler, product form in Eq.~(\ref{eq:projector}), with $\alpha$ consisting of $\alpha=\{\lambda_i, \tau^l_\sigma, t_{ij}^{l\sigma}\}$.
+Here we have separated $h^l$ in the one-body auxiliary-field-independent term into an overall scaling factor $\tau^l$ and the hopping terms $T^l_{i\sigma;j\sigma}$, so that no overall scaling factor is involved in the optimization of the latter.
 These parameters are unconstrained: $\lambda_i$ is repeated for each projector slice $l$ but can be non-uniform over sites $i$; $\tau^l_\sigma$ is now distinct from $\lambda_i$ and is allowed to be positive or negative; and $T^l$ is no longer constrained to be Hermitian.
 In practice the values of these parameters are optimized directly.
 Most of these parameters are in $T^l_\sigma$, with $\mathcal{O}(N_\ell\cdot N^2)$ parameters.
 This general variational ansatz, which is restricted to one-body terms, can also be related to shadow wave functions where a kernel of both physical and auxiliary degrees of freedom is parameterized and auxiliary variables are integrated out \cite{Vitiello1988,Reatto1988}.
 Shadow wave functions however, have historically been used in a particle configuration basis unlike Eq.~(\ref{eq:wf-form}).